 During the first 10-15 minutes, bread baked in a humid oven uses up the last bit of energy in the yeast and rapidly rises.
 Without steam, sourdough bread would be denser and have a softer crust.
 For a nice airy crumb and a thin and crispy crust, we need moist air around it when baking.

 Home ovens are quite big (in comparison to the size of the bread) and are often not powerful enough to react to a loss of temperature.
 This happens when the cold bread goes into the oven along with water to make steam.

 Profession deck ovens have less free space and using three-phase power, can quickly adjust to the raw bread being loaded.
 They also have doors that can’t be pushed open from the inside to lock the steam in!

 Most domestic ovens, especially ones with low power ratings, struggle with baking bread.
 Expect a lower amount of oven spring and an increase in the length of the bake.
 This is also bad for crumb freshness.
-As they don’t hold the moisture in all that well, more steam has to be added which again, cools the oven.
+As they are not well sealed, domestic ovens tend to not retain steam all that well.
+More steam has to be added which cools the oven further.

 It’s not looking good for baking sourdough in a home oven!

 A Dutch Oven (DO) is commonly used to make sourdough for a handful of reasons.
 It creates a mini oven inside of your oven making it a personalised baking chamber for your loaf.
 Its benefits are: